Skip to content

 +Which Scottish food festivals are best for families?

-Taste of Grampian, Crail Food Festival, and Dundee Flower and Food Festival all welcome families with children's entry typically free or heavily discounted.
+The Royal Highland Show, Dundee Flower and Food Festival, and Edinburgh Food Festival all welcome families with children's entry typically free or heavily discounted.
 Whisky-led festivals like Fèis Ìle are adult-focused.

 +How far in advance should I book accommodation?

 For Fèis Ìle (Islay), Spirit of Speyside, and Royal Highland Show, book accommodation in January or February.
-Single-day urban events like Taste of Grampian or Edinburgh Food Festival can be booked weeks rather than months ahead.
+Single-day urban events like the Edinburgh Food Festival can be booked weeks rather than months ahead.

 +Are there free Scottish food festivals?

-Yes — Crail Food Festival, Edinburgh Christmas Market, and several local market-led events have free general entry, with you only paying for food, drink and special tastings.
+Yes — the Edinburgh Food Festival, Edinburgh Christmas Market, and several local market-led events have free general entry, with you only paying for food, drink and special tastings.